7 signs you’re too hard on yourself

 Calling all imposters, failures, underachievers, procrastinators, and people who die a little death when someone references their “potential.”
 You’ll want to read this one.

-Here’s a fun fact: I work with high-achievers who feel like anything but.
+Here’s a straight fact: I work with high-achievers who feel like anything but.
 In fact, I stopped using that term, “high achiever” in my content when I realized my people would see it and think, “That’s not me.
 She’s talking about someone else.
 I am chronically NOT achieving the things I want, so there!”

 Here’s a straight fact: You’re going to have a hell of a time enjoying your life when you’re constantly hitting yourself over the head with a psychological stick called self-judgment and shame.